coffeedave/greenpower-racing-datalogger/README.md

 - Use the RPi as a controller for other aspects of the car
 - Get the data logger to output in formats that can be read by professional racing software such as [VBOX Circuit Tools](https://www.vboxmotorsport.co.uk/index.php/en/circuit-tools) (which is free to use)

+## Repository Struture

+This git repository is structured as follows:

+- tutorial - tutorials for building and creating the data logger and testing each component
+- examples - contains pythin code samples used in the tutorial
+- examples/lib - contains libray files needed by python to drive some of the components

 # Hardware Needed
 All hardware can be obtained easily from thepihut or Amazon.
 Total cost is around £85 (2025 prices).
 Cost can be reduced by leaving out optional components, or reducing the number of sensors used.